naokimas/naokimasuda.github.io/gsd-student-travel.md

 - Each PhD student (only PhD) can ask travel money just once for a travel that takes place between the 1st and 5th years in your PhD.
   - So, don't ask me travel money.
 Here is the answer.
 I do not support a second travel.
 - The max amount is $1200.
 You cannot split the money into two separate travels.
 For example, if you want to use $700 this time and want to save $500 for the future, you cannot.
 If you plan to go to two conferences in one travel, that is fine.
   - Why $1200?
 I am assuming a domestic conference.
 However, if you want to travel internationally and it costs more, it is fine for you to cover the deficit.
+If your travel is domestic but the cost is still above $1200, you need to cover the deficit. $1200 is the maximum we can do.
   - Although I say conference, I do not care whether it is a conference or a smaller workshop.
 - You must already have a research advisor.
 - Your research advisor must agree with the travel.